toolleeo/cli-apps/README.md

 * [plzz](https://github.com/deep5050/plzz) - A python CLI to automate daily tasks of both common and advanced users.
 It allows to easily launch common and different types of operations such as creating random files or check hashes.
 * [Polykill](https://github.com/Bdeering1/polykill) - Lightweight command line utility for removing dependencies and build artifacts from unused local projects.
 * [Python re(gex)? exercises](https://github.com/learnbyexample/TUI-apps/tree/main/PyRegexExercises) - TUI application intended to help you practice Python regular expressions there are more than 100 exercises covering both the builtin re and third-party regex module.
-* [rss-cli](https://github.com/Clortox/rss-cli) - A unix-inspired cli application for interacting with RSS feeds.
 * [sauce](https://github.com/cadecuddy/sauce) - A novelty CLI tool that identifies an anime from an image and yields key data about it.
 * [Skylab](https://github.com/SerhiiStets/skylab) - A text user interface (TUI) tool that displays upcoming space launches in a user-friendly way.
 * [sprinkles](https://github.com/KhalilOuali/sprinkles) - Randomly colors input text and outputs it to the terminal.